minswap/minswap-dex-v2/amm-v2-docs/amm-v2-specs.md

 Order Batching validator is a Withdrawal Script, is responsible for validating Pool Representation in the Transaction Inputs.
 This validator will help reduce `Order Validator` cost in Batching Transaction.
+If validator can not find pool in Input, it validate CancelExpiredOrderByAnyone logic.
+Every order must be expired, order output must go to sender and enough value after reduce tip.

 #### 3.3.1.1 Parameter